MT-GoCode/ad_progression_pipeline/README.md

 If you keep running into Prefect HTTP errors, run `prefect config set PREFECT_API_ENABLE_HTTP2=false`

+To clear prefect cache, delete the contents (but not the .gitkeep) inside data/prefect_cache

+The cache can get in the way and cause errors when you've alredy corrected the code for some.
+Be sure to clear regularly.

 Note that functions not labeled as tasks and flows can still access context.
 You won't be able to take advantage of caching.
 Do this when you hit rate limits on parameter passage

 You may run into the issue of not being able to import tensorflow even after doing poetry add. note that you must also install tensorflow-intel, tensorflow-macos it seems.